Antony W. Diamond: Research

 Diamond’s research has centered on the behavioral ecology, migration, breeding biology, and conservation of seabirds, from tropical species such as frigatebirds, terns, tropicbirds and boobies, to cold-water species particularly puffins, razorbills, storm-petrels.

 A central focus of his recent work has been the long-term monitoring of seabird colonies on Machias Seal Island, a protected migratory bird sanctuary in the Bay of Fundy (and focus of some controversy because of disputed jurisdiction between Canada and the US, where he began studying in 1995.

 Diamond’s research has revealed important insights into seabird phenology, breeding success, foraging behavior, and responses to changing ocean conditions.
 His work has documented significant shifts in the timing of egg-laying and chick-rearing among puffins and other species, correlating these changes with ocean temperatures, prey availability, and broader climate trends.

-In 2025, a puffin that had been banded as a chick in 1992 was recaptured on Machias Seal Island and confirmed to be 33 years old—one of the oldest documented puffins in Canada.

-Earlier in his Canadian career, Diamond helped seabird conservation through translocation efforts.
-In the 1980s, he helped relocate puffin chicks from Great Island, Newfoundland, to islands off the coast of Maine.
-One such translocated bird was later identified as the oldest puffin on record in North America, having lived at least 36 years.
+Early in his career, Diamond helped landbird conservation by laying the groundwork for translocation of Seychelles Warblers from Cousin Island to other islands in the archipelago, and in the 1980s he helped relocate puffin chicks from Great Island, Newfoundland, to islands off the coast of Maine.

+Personal life

+In 2022 Diamond's first wife, archivist Elizabeth (McIntyre) Diamond, succumbed to breast cancer.

+In 2026, he donated a portion of his land in Stanley, New Brunswick, to the Nature Trust of New Brunswick in order to establish a nature preserve there.